HTG-YT/integral-types/README.md

 A Python Third-Party Library for various numeric types.

 ## Installation
-Run `pip install number-types` to install this library.
+Run `pip install integral_types` to install this library.

 ## Usage
 To create a variable with the types provided in the library, do this: